-The Breinton NDP includes 9 objectives, which are designed to deliver the overarching vision on the ground, and it is intended that these objectives will be supported by 18 criteria based planning policies; no site allocations are proposed here.
+The Breinton NDP includes 9 objectives, which are designed to deliver the overarching vision on the ground, and it is intended that these objectives will be supported by 17 criteria based planning policies; no site allocations are proposed here.
 A range of alternative options were considered prior to reaching a decision over the format of the earlier draft plan.

 The environmental appraisal of the Breinton NDP has been undertaken in line with the Environmental Assessment of Plan and Programmes Regulations 2004.
 Stage A of the SEA process involved Scoping and Stage B provided a review and analysis of the NDP.
-Stage C involved preparing a Draft Environmental Report and Stage D comprised a formal consultation on both the SEA Final report July 2015 and the Draft Plan itself.
-This report now details the SEA that was undertaken on the amendments made following the Regulation 16 consultation, ready to be re-submitted for a second Regulation 16 consultation.
+Stage C involved preparing a Draft Environmental Report and Stage D comprised a formal consultation on both the SEA Final report July 2015 and the Draft Plan itself and the resubmission plan and SEA report February 2016.
+This report now details the SEA that was undertaken on the modifications made following the examination.

-The NDP has been refined by the NDP steering group to reflect feedback from the Regulation 16 consultation on the Plan and Environmental and Habitat Regulations Assessment (HRA) Reports, None of these refinements materially affected the outcomes of Stage B of the SEA process, as they did not involve the introduction of new policies or change the overall aims and objectives of the existing planning policies, although some have changed order and feature earlier than they did in the draft plan.
-In general, the refinements related to the composition of certain sentences and phrases, minor points of accuracy in relation to technical information and references to evidence base studies and other documentation.
-The recommendations of statutory consultees have been incorporated where necessary, too.
+The NDP has been refined by the NDP steering group to reflect the Decision Document issued following with examination, None of these modifications materially affected the outcomes of Stage B of the SEA process, as they did not involve the introduction of new policies or change the overall aims and objectives of the submission version of the planning policies.
+In general, the refinements related to the clarity sentences and phrases in line with national policy.

-On that basis, the conclusion set out in the Draft Environmental Report remains valid.
+On this basis, the conclusion set out in the previous Draft Environmental Report remains valid.
 That is, the Breinton NDP is in general conformity with both national planning policy contained in the National Planning Policy Framework and strategic policies set within the Herefordshire Local Plan (Core Strategy).
 Nor does it propose any growth that would be over and above that prescribed by strategic policies.
 Therefore no changes to the NDP are recommended as a result of the SEA.